-Have you ever noticed how a homemade white bread will go stale and moldy quickly, but a sourdough bread seams to last forever without going bad.
+Have you ever noticed how homemade white bread will go stale and moldy quickly, but sourdough bread seems to last forever without going bad?
 I’ve done some research in this article to find out what is happening to sourdough as it ages.

 Sourdough bread lasts longer because of higher acidity, and the lactobacillus bacteria producing natural antifungal compounds.
 It also has longer before it will go stale because a long fermentation process slows the rate of hardening and moisture loss.